 5. Parent/guardians of adolescent girls participating in the trial

 Target number of participants

 At least 6 clusters (schools), with approximately 100 adolescent girls per cluster.
-We will collect questionnaire data from parents/guardians of participating adolescent girls.
-We will conduct interviews with 18 members of school staff.
+Questionnaire data is collected from parents/guardians of participating adolescent girls.
+Interviews are conducted with 18 members of school staff.

 Participant exclusion criteria

 1. Secondary schools based outside of the London boroughs of Enfield, Lambeth and Southwark